The REGION_ID is an abbreviated code that Google assigns

 threshold is reached, it is a signal to scale up, and results in

 an increase in the number of instances.
-The default value is

 A low maximum means App Engine will start new instances